learnbyexample/learn_gnuawk/gnu_awk.md

      awk -v s='(a^b)' '{gsub(/[{[(^$*?+.|\\]/, "\\\\&", s); gsub(s, "c")} 1'
 f*c - 3*c

-# match given input string literally, but only at the end of string
+# match the input string literally, but only at the end of string
 $ echo 'f*(a^b) - 3*(a^b)' |
      awk -v s='(a^b)' '{gsub(/[{[(^$*?+.|\\]/, "\\\\&", s); gsub(s "$", "c")} 1'
 f*(a^b) - 3*c